nemonemonee/denoise-then-classify/README.md

 CS 497 Final Project

 In the repository, the "models.py" file contains the source code for all the utilized models.
-The "main.ipynb" notebook provides an easy way to reproduce all experiments. [link to repo](https://example.com)
+The "main.ipynb" notebook provides an easy way to reproduce all experiments.
+[Link to Github Repository]([https://example.com](https://github.com/nemonemonee/denoise-then-classify/tree/main))

 ### 1. Introduction